On behalf of The Law Office of Gustavo E. Frances, P.A.

 Florida courts make their decisions with children’s best interest in mind.
 If you believe the current terms are forcing the child to be exposed to immediate danger, you have a legitimate cause for custody modifications.
 Whatever the circumstance may be, no child should be placed at risk to uphold a custody agreement.

 When a remarriage has occurred after the custody or support terms were set, a modification to either may be warranted.
 If you believe a recent remarriage has negatively affected your child’s support or custody arrangements, you may want to consider contacting an attorney.

 Your child likely experienced the relocation of one of their parents after the divorce.
 Exposing a child to another relocation could have even more lasting effects.
 For that reason, the relocation of one of the parents warrants modifications to both child custody and support.

 Although there could be many factors outside of the child to explain missed visitations, the chances are high that the child will feel personally responsible if they are continually missed.
 If this is something you have been experiencing, you may want to contact an attorney about making modifications to the custody or support terms.

 A Change in Employment

-The employment status of both parents are often taken into account while deciding custody or support terms.
+The employment status of both parents is often taken into account while deciding custody or support terms.
 A sudden change in employment status can have serious repercussions on a child’s quality of life.
 These repercussions make a change in employment status a viable reason for custody or support modifications.

 Taking the Next Step

 No one should have to watch their child suffer from child support or custody arrangements that are failing.
 Whether it is continually missed visitations or a remarriage, action should be taken if you believe you’re agreed upon support or custody terms need to be modified.
-Unfortunately, the opposing side is likely to fight against changes that could potentially hurt them and going through the process alone is ill-advised.
+Unfortunately, the opposing side is likely to fight against changes that could potentially hurt them, and going through the process alone is ill-advised.